 But to get onto the stage during the audition season you have to impress the artistic directors in a flash.

 Truth is they get hundreds of dance resumes and look at each of them only for a few seconds.

 How to grab their attention?

 Select the right format for your dance resume.

-Classics always win, so go for a reverse chronological resume.
+Classics always win, so go for a

 It will put your current projects and recent performances up front.
 It’s intuitive, easy to navigate, and perfect for a quick review.

 Choose the best dance resume template.
 Even if you feel dancing is all about creativity and self-expression, keep your resume simple.
 Too much motion will disqualify you.

 resume font and set proper margins.
 Create clear headings.
 Finally, left align the text—your resume is not boogie-woogie so things can’t sway from side to side.